City Guides

 The Vibe

 Ted and Margie Imo opened their first restaurant in 1964.
 The neighborhood pizza franchise now has over one hundred locations.
-No matter which one you choose, you can be casual and comfortable.
+No matter which one you choose, you'll be welcomed by friendly staff, and can dress casually and comfortably.
 It’s a pizza parlor, after all.

 What to Order

-It’s your pizza, so build it your way.
-The Imo’s sweet heat specialty pizza with chicken, red onion and bacon plus their secret sauce is a great option.
-No matter what toppings you choose for this St. Louis food favorite, you’re getting Provel cheese.
+It’s your pizza, so build it your way!
+If you're a little indecisive, however, we recommend the Sweet Heat Specialty Pizza.
+It comes with chicken, red onion and bacon, plus Imo's "sweet and tangy sauce."
+No matter what toppings you choose when ordering this St. Louis food favorite, you’re getting Provel cheese.

 Imo’s Pizza | Multiple Locations | $$